rochelleterman/PS239T/07_APIs/01_lecture-slides.md

 The Question
 ========================================================

-### How Much More or Less Popular is Duke Ellington?
+### How has interest in Prince fluctuated over time?

 Ellington was at peak popularity from roughly 1930 to 1945.

 But Chris seems to think that Duke's been getting more popular as of late.

-**YOUR CHALLENGE:** Characterize the popularity of Duke Ellington over the past 15 years.
-Specifically, is he "trending"?
+**YOUR CHALLENGE:** Characterize the popularity of Prince over the past 10 years.
+Specifically, what trends do you see?

 STEP 1: Finding Data Resources
 ========================================================